modularml/stack-pr/README.md

-# Stacked PRs Workflow
+# Stacked PRs for GitHub

-## What exactly are stacked PRs, and why are they useful?
+This is a command-line tool that helps you create multiple GitHub pull requests (PRs) all at once, with a stacked order of dependencies.

 Imagine that we have a change `A` and a change `B` depending on `A`, and we would like to get them both reviewed.
-Without stacked PRs one would have to create two PRs: `A`, `A+B`.
+Without stacked PRs one would have to create two PRs: `A` and `A+B`.
 The second PR would be difficult to review as it includes all the changes simultaneously.
 With stacked PRs the first PR will have only the change `A`, and the second PR will only have the change `B`.
 With stacked PRs one can group related changes together making them easier to